dmobrienllc/p1-dress-my-ride/README.md

   User is presented with heading describing usage of selected outfit.

   Phase 1d
-  User is presented with checkbox allowing choice to ride at night or not.
+  User is presented with checkbox allowing choice to select night gear or not.
   If user checks box, template is loaded containing clothes for the conditions and also headlamp and taillight system.